ahmadalwy3/ahmadalwy3/Resources-Library.md

  - optional, string/_regular expression_, matching in the stringified _callback_ argument passed to
 requestAnimationFrame.

-Use with `!` argument to defuse all calls unconditionally.
+Use with `!` parameter to defuse all calls unconditionally.

 When used without parameters, will log calls to _`requestAnimationFrame()`_ to the console.